 For those committed to growing together:

-"God, give us the humility to ask for what we need and the grace to listen when we're asked.
-Help us fight fair, repair quickly, and choose each other every day.
-And when we're stuck, give us the courage to get help.
+"God, give us the humility to ask for what we need and the grace to listen.
+Help us choose each other every day, not just when it's easy.
+Strengthen our bond and guide us through every season.
 Amen."

 What's Coming Next

-In Part 2 of this series, we'll explore Conversations with Long-Married Couples: Wisdom from 50+ Years.
+In Part 2 of this series, we'll explore conversations with long-married couples and the wisdom gained over 50+ years.

 Your Turn